 With a money transfer service, you will need to transfer the money from your high street bank account.

 Transfer speeds with specialist money transfer companies can also vary, but it is usually completed in 0-6 working days.
 This takes into account the time to send moneyfrom your high street bank account.
-The money transfer service can be sometimes transfer money instantaneously but more often it will take 2-5 days in total.
+The money transfer service can sometimes transfer money instantaneously but more often it will take 2-5 days in total.

 7. Why We (Still) Love Tangerine